2020 Telmo Rodriguez Branco de Santa Cruz

 ---|---|

-The Branco de Santa Cruz is a beautiful white wine from Telmo which is made in small quantities.
-This is a unique blend coming from some old vineyards in Santa Cruz, where the winery is located on the banks of the Bibei River, opposite the Ribeira Sacra appellation on the other side of the river.
+The Branco de Santa Cruz is a fine white wine from Telmo which is produced in small quantities.
+This is a unique blend coming from a number of old vineyards in Santa Cruz, where the winery is located on the banks of the Bibei River, opposite the Ribeira Sacra appellation on the other side of the river.
 As with all old vineyards there is a multitude of grape varieties blended in the field: Godello, Treixadura, Doña Blanca, Palomino.
-The Santa Cruz Branco fermented in 600 liter barrels and foudres with indigenous yeasts, where it matured for about 10 to 12 months before bottling.
-With some time in the glass, this great sparse white wine reveals yellow flowers, chamomile, fennel and anise apple.
-The taste is medium-bodied with great freshness and acidity with a slight bitterness in the aftertaste.
-The Santa Cruz is a wonderful but very scarce white wine of which only around 2500-3000 bottles are (can) be made per year.
+The Santa Cruz Branco fermented in 600 litre barrels and foudres with indigenous yeasts, where it matured for approximately 10 to 12 months before bottling.
+With time in the glass this great rare white wine reveals yellow flowers, chamomile, fennel and anise apple.
+The palate is medium-bodied with great freshness and acidity with a slight bitterness in the finish.
+The Santa Cruz is a beautiful but very scarce white wine of which only around 2500-3000 bottles are (can be) made per year.
 Galicia at its best:

 ABOUT TELMO RODRIGUEZ